rcoedo/simplesite/README.md

 Simplesite is a minimal configuration to start building a static site.
 It uses a custom docker image to compile and bundle the assets, so you won't need node, sass or other tools installed.

-## Work in progress

-This is a work in progress.

 ## Requisites

 * Docker